DarkishLocket10/2026site/src/pages/posts/five-things-i-learned-from-my-short-film.md

 ---
 ### 4. Try to not get disheartened when things don't work at first

 Shit happens.
 On the first few days of filming, I had plans and backup plans.
 At times, I had backup plans for the backup plans.
 Who am I, Batman?
 No. Seriously, we faced several catastrophic problems that I couldn't account for.
 Instead of panicking, we regrouped and constructed a new plan with what we had.
 I was even met with times where I found a mistake and felt a semblance of hopelessness.
 That was wildly dramatic.
 I had time and angels of group members.
 Whenever a mistake surfaced, we flagged it immediately and solved it together.
 Though the days of filming were wildly laborious, each person was a trooper, and we got that shit done.
 These moments of friction aren't meant to bring you down; they're opportunities to learn.
-Solving a tough problem can be incredibly rewarding—you might find your brain working in ways you never expected.
+Solving a tough problem can be incredibly rewarding-you might find your brain working in ways you never expected.

 <figure>